Workstation 2020

 Of course, both of them are leagues above the Dell U2718Q that I have at work, 4K on 27", in at least one important thing: backlight uniformity.
 LCDs suck.

-At work I have the smaller S version of the tablet, which is much more appropriate for this use, and good enough for my basic drawing needs as well.
+At work I used to have the smaller S version of the tablet, which is much more appropriate for this use, and good enough for my basic drawing needs as well.

 That one’s also for show, an HP Neverstop Laser 1200w.
-This is how I learnt you could fuck up a laser printer.
+This is how I’ve learnt someone could fuck up a laser printer.
 It’s still more practical than an inkjet in that it doesn’t clog up, and it prints fairly fast.
 If only the printouts weren’t curled up and shades of gray didn’t display horizontal stripes.

 My other printer is an Epson WorkForce WF-7610DWF.
-I’ve made a few A3 pictures with it and then I basically never needed either the large paper format, which makes the printer huge and hard to move, or the photo printing abilities.
-I should have just bought something simple and visited a print shop instead.
+I’ve made a few A3 pictures with it, and then I basically never needed either the large paper format, which makes the printer huge and hard to move, or the photo printing abilities.
+I should have just bought something simple, and visited a print shop instead.
+The head got misaligned, and can’t be fixed with the software alignment process.

 It’s pretty hard to find decent headphones.
 For a long time, I was rather happy with Koss Porta Pro, except that they tended to attract various issues, such as: broken cable, hair stuck near both sides of the membrane requiring disassembly and careful extraction, worn out headband foam, disintegrating pads.

-At some point I got interested in some nicer open-back headphones again for home listening, and I’ve ended up with the Sennheiser HD 558 in the picture, which required getting used to but now it’s the gold standard for me.
-The only issue I have with them is the headband cushion getting unglued, nothing severe.
+At some point I got interested in some nicer open-back headphones again for home listening, and I’ve ended up with the Sennheiser HD 558 in the picture, which required getting used to but now they’re the gold standard for me.
+Very comfortable for long-term use.
+To improve ergonomics further, I’ve managed to stab the M40x’s coiled cable into them.
+The only other issue I have is the headband cushion getting unglued, nothing severe.
+Sound-wise, they’ve finally shown me what ‘soundstage’ is, and they’re a bit bright.
+The plush pads do not fall apart!

 What does it say about other Sennheiser headphones?
 Nothing!
 The HD 280 PRO were a complete failure that I promptly returned, and the phone-friendly HD 569 lack any bass for some reason, so I’m discouraged from using them.

-Thus my second pair of headphones now, mainly for work, is Bose QuietComfort 25.
-Even though the sound cancellation is fairly weak and only works in the lower range of the frequency spectrum, they start getting uncomfortable after a while because of the isolation, making it a bit of a disappointment, as I had higher expectations.
-Still, they’re very portable and sound okay.
+• Bose QuietComfort 25: Sound cancellation is fairly weak, and only works in the lower range of the frequency spectrum.
+They also start getting uncomfortable after a while because of the isolation, making them a bit of a disappointment, as I had higher expectations.
+Still, they’re portable, and sound okay.
+Pads fell apart, but I replaced them.

 I don’t actually use headphones at home much.
-The Pioneer A-40AE, just like my older A-30K in another place, is an absolute overkill, however I failed to find anything more appropriate on the market.
-I currently have it connected via an optical cable as the wonderful NUC has optical output.
-This way there’s no space for electrical interference, though the approach also has a slight downside: I cannot control the volume from the computer.
+The Pioneer A-40AE, just like my older A-30K in another place, is absolute overkill in terms of power, however I failed to find anything more appropriate on the market.

-As for speakers, I stay loyal to Denon bookshelf ones, with pairs of SC-M41 and SC-M39.
-I’ve also tried Magnat Monitor Supreme 202 but those positively sucked and again, there’s not much of a choice on the market.
+As for speakers, I was long loyal to Denon bookshelf ones, with pairs of SC-M41 and SC-M39.
+I’ve also tried Magnat Monitor Supreme 202 but those positively sucked, so I returned them.
+Eventually, still seeking deeper bass, I replaced one of the Denons with Polk Audio Monitor XT20.
+Those are truly excellent.

 Electricity tends to be unstable, no matter where you are.
 If you don’t want to lose your work, you need to have a battery somewhere.
-I’ve been doing fine with the nicely looking Eaton 3S 850FR as well as the older Eaton 3S 700FR, which still seems to run fine on its original battery.
-No complaints here, for once.
-It can even report status over the stardard USB HID protocol.
+I’ve been doing fine with the nicely looking Eaton 3S 850FR.
+My older Eaton 3S 700FR ran on its original battery for 11 years—then I started smelling something burning, which followed by it just dying on me completely.
+All Eatons can report status over the stardard USB HID protocol, so you can prevent sudden shutdowns automatically.

-Another UPS I’ve tried is CyberPower BR1200ELCD-FR, which is much uglier and whines during charging.
-I only keep it because of unfortunate timing when shopping.
+Another UPS I’ve tried is CyberPower BR1200ELCD-FR, which is much uglier, and whines during charging.
+I only keep it because of unfortunate timing when shopping but it’s found its place backing up my 3D printer.
+The two original batteries lasted me 6 years, until one of them cracked and failed.
+Replacing them is an extremely annoying process, as there’s not much space inside.

 Comments